 Note From Jane: Hey Friends!
 This is a guest post from Ellen Malloy, publicist, digital strategist, marketing coach, and about the smartest, coolest person you EVER will meet.
-I’m thrilled to be able to snag her for a guest post (and a free Publicity webinar next week) because she’s used to working with the likes of Michael Jordan, Oprah’s chef (Art Smith), and James Beard award-winners (the Oscars of food).
+I’m thrilled to be able to snag her for a guest post because she’s used to working with the likes of Michael Jordan, Oprah’s chef (Art Smith), and James Beard award-winners (the Oscars of food).
 Enjoy!

 There’s a lot to say about pitching the media in a way that will get them to respond and show you some love.
 Today I’m starting with 15 things I think you should know, and believe to your core, about generating press for your creative business.

 1. Good looks attract the eye.
 Personality attracts the heart.

 2. When it comes to journalist relationships, you should be fostering connections for yourself, not ceding all control and responsibility to someone who could be gone tomorrow.

 3. Right now, there’s a lot about promoting your brand you don’t know.
 And if you are really trying to learn, that list will always be long.

 4. When it comes to getting press coverage, your willingness to keep climbing back on the horse and try again is far more important than knowledge, experience or ability.

 5. Journalists are busy, if you can’t articulate your unique story in one compelling sentence, you’ve already lost them.
 Keep working, it’ll come.

 6. Never bite the hand that writes about you.